Talking To Your Parents About Their Future Care

 Consider a safe home assessment.
 These can provide invaluable advice on what aids and adaptations could make life easier.
-Many organisations, including PPP Taking Care, and charities offer a home assessment service and will visit your parent’s home to recommend improvements and specialist equipment to make the home safer and more suitable.
+Many organisations and charities offer a home assessment service and will visit your parent’s home to recommend improvements and specialist equipment to make the home safer and more suitable.

 5. Listen to your parent’s opinion

 It’s important you talk together as a family about potential situations that might arise and the challenges you may face.
 Put yourself in their shoes.
 Imagine a lifetime of looking after yourself and being in control; it’s often hard to recognise or accept you may need help and support to remain independent.
 For some this may go as far as complete denial of any problems associated with ageing and insist ‘we are managing’ and ‘we don’t need any help’.
 They might be scared or worried, so be patient.